-If you’re a problem gambler, you could be particularly vulnerable to relapsing during the coronavirus lockdown.
+If you’re one of the ~20 million people in Britain experiencing harm caused by gambling, you could be particularly vulnerable to relapsing during the coronavirus lockdown.
 You might be bored stuck at home, with emotions running high, or struggling financially after losing work or going on furlough.

 For anyone struggling with gambling addiction, Chris, a 38 year-old father of two from Brentwood, Essex, shares how he beat his gambling addiction and started paying off his £100,000 debt, with support from his family, self-exclusion schemes, Gamblers Anonymous, and Monzo's gambling block.